The Real Pipe Organ

 Combinations and Couplers

-To aid the rapid change from one combination of pipes to another, special "combination pistons" and provided for operation by either the foot or the thumb, These can be preset to suit the programme, before a concert performance.
+To aid the rapid change from one combination of pipes to another, special "combination pistons" and provided for operation by either the foot or the thumb, These can be preset to suit the programme of music to be played, before a concert performance.